-Trip Breen enters his 18th season as the head men and women's swimming coach at Wilmington College with the same philosophy that has made his team successful both in and out of the water.
+Trip Breen recently enters his 23rd season as head men and women's swimming coach at Wilmington College with the same philosophy that has made his team successful both in and out of the water.

 "I want these kids to walk away with memories of the total experience, not just their fastest time in their preferred events," said Breen, a former member of Centerville High School and Wright State University's swim teams.
 "I want the experience to be the most memorable thing for them.
 And that isn't just swimming.
 It could be spending time with teammates, everything that's involved in the sport.
 They'll remember their college years more fondly because of being involved in swimming here at Wilmington College."